Inge Thomson

 Inge Thomson (born 23 October 1974) is a Scottish singer and multi-instrumentalist.

 Born in Fair Isle, Shetland, Scotland, she is a founding member of Harem Scarem and plays accordion and percussion in Karine Polwart's band.
-She has played with groups including the Broken Family Band in which she recorded on their albums The King Will Build a Disco, Jesus Songs and Cold Water Songs, and was a longtime member of Shetland band Drop the Box.
-She also regularly collaborates with folk band Lau; her partner is band member Martin Green.
+She has played with groups including the Broken Family Band; she recorded on their albums The King Will Build a Disco, Jesus Songs and Cold Water Songs.
+She was a longtime member of Shetland band Drop the Box.
+She also collaborates with folk band Lau; her husband is band member Martin Green.

 She released her first solo album, Shipwrecks & Static, in 2010, and her second, Da Fishing Hands, in 2015.